1989:

 1982:

-At Disneyland, Peter Pan's Flight closes for extensive remodeling.
+extensive remodeling.
 (It will reopen in May 1983.)

 2006:

-Disney releases the direct-to-video sequel Brother Bear 2, TaleSpin: Volume 1, and Darkwing Duck: Volume 1 to DVD.
+TaleSpin: Volume 1, and Darkwing Duck: Volume 1 to DVD.

-The Tipton Hotel is a fictional
+The Tipton Hotel was a fictional

 apartment hotel set in Boston,